Last Updated on

 It was only from the 1830s that the “modern” macaron first appeared in France, ostensibly invented by a baker named Pierre Desfontaines.
 Jams, liqueurs and spices initially served as fillings.

 In the 19th century, buttercream, jam or even applesauce filled two biscuits pressed gently together.
-Interestingly, such versions reportedly first popped up at bakeries in Paris’ working-class Belleville district– diverging sharply from the macaron’s royal and religious associations.
+Interestingly, such versions reportedly first popped up at bakeries in Paris’ working-class Belleville district– seemingly tacking away from the macaron’s royal and religious associations.

 In the late 19th century, a Parisian teahouse called Pons began selling their own version of the filled macaron; the teahouse would later be renamed as Dalloyau, after the royal patissier.